-The clerk and deputy clerk shall each be bonded in an amount no less than ten thousand dollars (\$10,000), and the School Board shall pay the premiums for each bond.
-The clerk and deputy clerk shall discharge under the general direction of the division superintendent all duties as required by law and such other duties as may be required by the School Board or the State Board of Education.
+The clerk and deputy clerk, if any, are bonded in an amount no less than ten thousand dollars (\$10,000), and the School Board pays the premiums for each bond.
+The clerk and deputy clerk, if any, discharge under the general direction of the division superintendent all duties as required by law and such other duties as may be required by the School Board or the Board of Education.